dwyl/phoenix-chat-example/README.md

 language: elixir
 elixir: # Latest version of Elixir
   - 1.6
-addons: # ensure that Travis-CI provisions a DB for our test:
+services: # ensure that Travis-CI provisions a DB for our test:
-  postgresql: '9.5'
+  - postgresql
 env:
   - MIX_ENV=test
 script: # run the tests: